pacs-course/pacs-examples/Examples/src/QuadratureRule/baseVersion/README.md

     make alllibs (maybe with DEBUG=no)
     make install

 You may also have a look at `main.integration.cpp`,which stores the test program, and try to run it.

+#What do I learn here? #
+- An example of polymorphism.
+All quadrature rules derive from a common base
+- An example of the **Decorator design pattern**, look [here](https://refactoring.guru/design-patterns/cpp) if you are interested in design patterns.
+Indeed, some rules are made by decorating existing classes.
+The Decorator patter is useful when you want to extend the capabilities of an existing hyerarchy of classes, uniformly over all of them;
+- Another example of use of helper objects to enucleate a task, in this case reading parameters from a getpot file.
+When you have a well defined task enucleate it in an object (a class or a function).
+You will be able to verify the code separately, and reuse the it in other contexts more easily;